How To Increase Food Delivery Sales

 You can increase your food delivery sales with an eye-catching menu, special promotions and offers, and a partnership with a reliable food delivery service.
 If you want to know how to increase restaurant delivery sales during this challenging time and beyond, read on.

 Food delivery is an important — and profitable — revenue channel for restaurants, with delivery sales skyrocketing during the COVID-19 pandemic and beyond.
-Deciding to take the leap into food delivery and knowing how to increase food delivery sales can be a little daunting — however, we’re here to give you the best food delivery marketing strategies, as well as tips for food delivery businesses.
+Deciding to take the leap into food delivery, and then figuring out how to increase food delivery sales, can be a little daunting.
+But we’re here to give you the best food delivery marketing strategies, as well as tips for food delivery businesses.

 First off, ensure that your menu and photos are mobile-responsive and easy to navigate.
 Online ordering platforms made for restaurants are a great way to ensure that you can provide a great user experience for your customers.

 Read below on how to increase food delivery sales, what makes a good food delivery experience, and how to market your food delivery successfully!

 Email marketing is a wildly effective tactic that more and more restaurants are tapping into.
 By capturing your customers’ emails through your online ordering and delivery system, you can then reach out to them with targeted email marketing campaigns about your delivery offerings to get them to order again.

 Retaining customers is an incredibly lucrative business strategy — sometimes, it’s even more important than finding new ones.

 For more, check out our 101 guide to email marketing for restaurants.

 Menu engineering is a framework used to do a menu analysis that helps you identify which items are you most profitable and which are the most popular.
 Once you have this information, you can decide how to organize your delivery menu so that these star items are featured, which can help you drive up total check size.